mdeff/ntds_2017/README.md

 1. Install git with `conda install git`.
 1. Download this repository by executing
    `git clone https://github.com/mdeff/ntds_2017`.
+1. Create an environment with the packages required for the course with `conda env create -f environment.yml`.

+Every time you want to work, do the following:

+1. Open a terminal.
+   * Windows: open Anaconda Prompt from the Start menu.
+   * macOS: open the standard Terminal application.
+   * Linux: open your usual shell.
+1. Activate the environment with `conda activate ntds_2017`.
 1. Start Jupyter with `jupyter notebook`.
 The command should open a new tab in your web browser.
 1. Edit and run the notebooks from your browser.